GovAlta/adsp-monorepo/docs/services/event-service.md

 ## Concepts
 ### Event definition
-Event definition is an optional metadata descriptions of a domain *event* (identified by a specific namespace and name).
+Event definition is an optional metadata description of a *domain event* (identified by a specific namespace and name).
 They are used for downstream capabilities.
-For example, the payload schema description allows the notification service to validate variables within notification message templates.
+For example, the payload schema description allows the [notification service](notification-service.md) to validate variables within notification message templates.
 Event definitions are configured in the [configuration service](configuration-service.md) under the `platform:event-service` namespace and name.

 ### Event
 Domain events represent key changes at a domain model level.
 For example, an intake application process could include events like: application draft created, application submitted, application processing started, application processing completed.